djuelg/Wheel-of-Awareness/README.md

 - play 30min, 20min, or 7min wheel
 - play in background
 - link to website
+- circular seekbar
+- replace wheel image

 ## Todo

-- replace wheel image
 - breath awareness exercise
 - Cutted full wheel

 ## Copyright

-All mp3 and jpg files in the assets folder are available at and belong to https://drdansiegel.com/wheel-of-awareness/ (last checked 27.02.21).
+All mp3 files in the assets folder are available at and belong to https://drdansiegel.com/wheel-of-awareness/ (last checked 27.02.21).
+Design is based on https://github.com/devefy/Flutter-Music-Player-UI/.
 If any owner of the used resources is unhappy, please take your time to contact me and I will remove them.